roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 ```

-The function `relationship_saver` simply build the statement for the creation of a relationship in Neo4J and then exploit the `free_query` function to execute that statement.
+The `relationship_saver` function constructs a statement for creating a relationship in Neo4J and then exploit the `free_query` function to execute that statement.

-The execution is sequential due to the impossibility of executing more statements at once outside the Neo4J console, however this is mitigated by the use of threads.
+Execution is sequential because multiple statements cannot be executed simultaneously outside the Neo4J browser without APOC.
+The use of threading can mitigate this limitation.

 ```python
 def relationship_creator(rel_lines:list[str],i:int):